allan-bonadio/content/files/en-us/web/api/htmlinputelement/valueasdate/index.md

 {{EmbedLiveSample("Retrieving a date value", "", 100)}}

+The week selector might display somewhat strangely depending on what you have the first day of the week set to.
+Or, it might not be implemented yet.
+Check the {{HTMLElement("input/week")}} compatibility table.

 ### Using Date methods

 This example demonstrates applying {{jsxref("Date")}} methods directly to the `valueAsDate` property of an `<input>` of type {{HTMLElement("input/date", "date")}}.